France and UN Peacekeeping Operations

 - Restore the rule of law

-121 nations provide PKOs with troops and civilian personnel.
+120 nations provide PKOs with troops and police officers.

-MONUSCO in the Democratic Republic of the Congo is the largest currently-deployed PKO, with 16,762 staff.
+UNMISS in South Sudan is the largest currently-deployed PKO, with 16,306 staff.

 The operations with the most French personnel are UNIFIL (Lebanon), MINUSCA (Central African Republic) and MINUSMA (Mali).